caglartoklu/tex_turkce.vim/README.markdown

 ## Changelog

+- 2013-10-31
+  - Added `TrToAnsi` command.
+    This has no *from* function since the change is irreversible unless undoed.
+This command will simply convert Turkish characters with accents to similar ones in ANSI.
+  - Added warnings if TrTo or TrFrom does not find a suitable converter function.
 - 2013-10-30
   - Added generic TrTo and TrFrom commands which calls the appropriate conversion function according to the file type.